 -

-Insert your security key into the computer now!
+Now, insert your security key into the computer.

 -

 You will receive a series of prompts to set up your key.
-These will differ slightly based on your computer's operating system and the browser you're using.
+These will differ slightly based on your computer's operating system, the browser you are using, and the type of key you are setting up.
 Follow the prompts to finish setting up the key.

 -